-1) For specific requirements, see below under Parts 9, 10 and 11.
+1) For specific requirements, see below under Part 9, Part 10 and Part 11.

-- 1) Concealed fasteners should provide clearance for the underside of the metal panel and must be of a material compatible with the metal clip. - 2) Regardless of where fasteners are used in the roof assembly, when they penetrate and secure another material to a substrate, mechanical fasteners must penetrate - 1) steel decks at least 20 mm (3/4") fasteners should penetrate the top flutes only. - 2) into solid dimensional lumber by at least 25 mm (1"). - 3) through plywood sheathing by at least 17 mm (3/4").
+- 1) All metal panels must be secured to their underlying supports with concealed fasteners.
+Exposed fastener securement is not acceptable. - 2) Concealed fasteners should provide clearance for the underside of the metal panel and must be of a material compatible with the metal clip. - 3) Regardless of where fasteners are used in the roof assembly, when they penetrate and secure another material to a substrate, mechanical fasteners must penetrate - 1) steel decks at least 20 mm (3/4"); fasteners should penetrate the top flutes only. - 2) into solid dimensional lumber by at least 25 mm (1"). - 3) through plywood sheathing by at least 17 mm (3/4").